programmercv/resume_exporter/README.md

 ## Why?

-You can use RésuméExporter to extract resume data from linkedin, xing or stackoverflow to any format you like (.md, .yml, .xml, .pdf, .doc, .html).
+Because you might need your résumé data in a different format, but don't want to retype everything.

-If you export to a [json file](spec/fixtures/example.json) you can use that with the ProgammerCV [jekyll theme](https://github.com/programmercv/theme) to host your résumé online, on your own account with Github Pages.
+Also: If you export to a [json file](spec/fixtures/example.json) you can use that with the ProgammerCV [jekyll theme](https://github.com/programmercv/theme) to host your résumé online.

 ## Installation